top of page

 It would be unfair to imagine that the Fleabag character represents Waller-Bridge as a person or imagine it's the only role she can express.
 But she certainly has that association and I think it's something that could profoundly work for Mrs. Coulter.

 I've referenced re.
 Farder Coram, and am going to get into more re.
 Ma Costa, the technique of casting comedy players in straight roles.
-As I've said, it can benefit smaller roles like that which might otherwise sit flat.
+As I've said, it can benefit smaller roles that which might otherwise sit flat.

 But something else it can bring is exactly the right kind of size to the performance of an iconic villain like Mrs. Coulter.
 Phoebe Waller-Bridge knows how to play heightened without losing sight of the truth at the heart of the character.